NuReLeS525/2048_AI/README.md

 # 2048_AI
-A python implementation of the 2048 game with a Monte Carlo Tree Search algorithm
+A python implementation of the 2048 game with a Monte Carlo Tree Search algorithm.
+Requires sys, os numpy, copy, random, tkinter, and PIL modules.
+All of these are usually pre-installed.

 # game_defs_2048.py
 A python class and functions implementing the game - moves, game state, checking whether the game is over or not.